FBI and Homeland Security Detail Russian Hacking Campaign In New Report

 Maybe if the US Government understood this fact, we might actually care what they have to say.

-Its a talking point (Score:3, Insightful)
+Its a talking point (Score:4, Insightful)

 Please look at what they provided.
 There is literally no evidence given in the document, not even an attempt.
 They make up some names, put them in a diagram and say that is proof.
 They didn't even try.

 This document is one of those DNC talking points that isn't valid.
 Now the DNC supporters will be screaming that the FBI released proof of the attack, but not one of them will even look at it to see that the document doesn't contain anything even attempting to prove it.
-Its just a placeholder to give DNC
+Its just a placeholder to give DNC supporters talking points to use.
+Watch over the next week how many of them cite this document is unquestionable proof and will refuse to hear anyone question it.

+"The FBI and DHS have shown proof that the Russians did it."

+"Are you questioning the integrity of the FBI by saying the document is lying?"

 Wha?
 (Score:2)